eugenetriguba/photos/README.md

 This project is licensed under the [MIT](./LICENSE) license.

-This project also uses Qt 5 and OpenCV 4.
-Qt 5 is used under the LGPL license and OpenCV is licensed under the 3-clause BSD license for versions
+This project also uses Qt 5.
+Qt 5 is used under the LGPL license.
-<= 4.4.0 and the Apache 2 license for versions >= 4.5.0.
-Neither of these
-projects are included in the source code of this project.
-It is expected that the user has them installed on the given system.
+It is not included in the source code of this project.
+It is expected that the user has it installed on the given system.